ankr/dotfiles/README.md

 My dot files.
 Their contents is brought together from all parts of the internet!

+Also, here's a link for my [Sublimt Text 3 settings](https://gist.github.com/ankr/7074925).

 ## Installation

 ### 1. Clone repository